-Local and national guidance regarding health and safety measures has continued to evolve.
-The following reflects the most comprehensive and accurate information available to date for Scripps staff.
-The College leadership team continues to communicate regularly with LACDPH officials and develop policies to ensure the health and safety of students, faculty, and staff this fall.
+The following reflects the most comprehensive and accurate information available to date for Scripps faculty.
+The College continues to follow the guidance of Los Angeles County Department of Public Health to ensure the health and safety of students, faculty, and staff.

 Q: Who is required to be vaccinated against COVID-19 at Scripps?